jooaobrum/world-cup-analytics/README.md

 ## 1. ETL

-The first step of this analysis is to extract data from $www.fbref.com$ through some libraries that allows web-scrapping.
-To following diagram shows the ETL flow:
+The first step of this analysis is to extract data from www.fbref.com through some libraries that allows web-scrapping.
+The following diagram shows the ETL flow:

 ![etl_flow](imgs/player_scrapping.drawio.png)

+Basically, the ETL will access the website in the World Cup's page, it will search by the Brazilian team and its players.
+Since we have this information, it is possible to access the player's page and the historical for different seasons.
+A for loop is implemented to get N seasons and also iterate for all the national team.
+Then, the dataset is saved in a csv file and a data ingestion is processed to move this file to a sqlite database.

-The libraries used for this step are: requests, pandas, sqlalchemy and bs4.
+Libraries that were used for this step are:
+1. Requests - allows page requests
+2. Pandas - allows data manipulations
+3. Sqlalchemy - allows connection with sqlite database
+4. BeautifulSoup - allows extract information from a HTML page

 After some scrapping, the description of each extracted feature are represented in the table below:

 ### 1.1 Feature Description
 | Feature | Description |